rust-lang/book/src/ch04-01-what-is-ownership.md

 safety bugs we mentioned previously.
 Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.

-To ensure memory safety, there’s one more detail to what happens in this situation in Rust.
+To ensure memory safety, there’s one more detail to know what happens in this situation in Rust.
 Instead of trying to copy the allocated memory, Rust considers `s1` to no longer be valid and, therefore, Rust doesn’t need to free anything when `s1` goes out of scope.
 Check out what happens when you try to